-This Sourdough Challah Bread is actually super simple.
-It's true, I swear!
+This sourdough challah read is quite simple.
 You mix a rich dough with eggs and oil, let it rest for six hours on a counter, braid, and bake.
 I use a four-strand round braid as it's the braid that I find most visually appealing while also being easy to explain to someone else.
 I know that sounds like a lot, but compared to many sourdough methods this one is straightforward and simple.
-I top mine with Everything But The Bagel Seasoning but feel free to leave it off for a more classic Challah.
+I top mine with everything bagel seasoning but feel free to leave it off for a more classic challah.

 New to sourdough baking?
 Start here.